MikeMorenoDSP/awesome-puredata/README.md

 - [Completion plugin](https://github.com/HenriAugusto/completion-plugin) - This Gui-Plugin enables auto-completion for pure-data objects.
 - [PUnIsH](https://git.iem.at/pd/punish) - Pure Data User Interface Hacks.
 - [Keyboard Navigation/patching](https://github.com/pure-data/pure-data/pull/869) - This is a prototype branch that allows you to fully navigate and connect your patches with the keyboard.
+- [patch2svg](https://git.iem.at/pd/patch2svg-plugin) - Save the current Pd patch as an SVG graphics.

 ## Tutorials & Books
 - [Live Electronics Tutorial - Alexandre Porres](https://github.com/porres/Live-Electronics-Tutorial) -  Live Electronics Tutorial with examples in Pure Data and the ELSE Library.